 Rice was the first major crop where transgenic modification of the trehalose pathway showed a real possibility in crop improvement.
 Garg et al. [24] expressed a fused E. coli otsA and otsB transgene in rice under the control of tissue-specific or stress-inducible promoters.
 The purpose of using a TPS-TPP gene fusion is to increase trehalose without necessarily increasing T6P.
 Plants showed better performance under drought, salt and cold stress.
 Low amounts of trehalose were present and plants accumulated more soluble carbohydrate and had elevated photosynthesis.
 However, the transgenic lines in this study do not appear to have progressed to commercial production.
-Improved tolerance to drought, salinity and sodic conditions (soil with an exchangeable sodium of >6% of the cation exchange capacity) was also shown using an ABA-inducible promoter to target the transgene [25].
-In both studies, effects could have arisen through ROS scavenging and protection of cell membranes by trehalose.
+Improved tolerance to drought, salinity and sodic conditions (soil with an exchangeable sodium of greater than 6% of the cation exchange capacity) was also shown using an ABA-inducible promoter to target the transgene [25].
+In both studies effects could have arisen through ROS scavenging and protection of cell membranes by trehalose.
 Alternatively, an effect on sugar signalling may have occurred.
 Kretzschmar et al. [26] showed a TPP gene, OsTPP7, as the genetic determinant in qAG-9-2, a major quantitative trait locus (QTL) for anaerobic germination tolerance.
 In this case, it is thought that lowering of T6P levels in germinating embryo and elongating coleoptile enhances mobilisation of starch fuelling better germination under anaerobic conditions (Figure 2).
-The rice SUB1A-1 ethylene transcription factor gene confers tolerance to prolonged complete submergence, by limiting rather than promoting underwater elongation growth in contrast with qAG-9-2.
-Expression of TPS and TPP genes is altered in SUB1A compared with control suggesting involvement of the pathway in the management of energy metabolism [27].
-However, T6P levels did not differ in SUB1A compared with control so exact involvement of T6P in limiting underwater growth in SUB1A is not clear.
+The rice SUB1A-1 ethylene transcription factor gene confers tolerance to prolonged complete submergence, by limiting rather than promoting underwater elongation growth in contrast to qAG-9-2.
+Expression of TPS and TPP genes is altered in SUB1A compared to control suggesting involvement of the pathway in the management of energy metabolism [27].
+However, T6P levels did not differ in SUB1A compared to control so exact involvement of T6P in limiting underwater growth in SUB1A is not clear.
 OsTPS8 (OS08G0445700) was shown to confer salt stress tolerance by enhancing suberin deposition in roots [28].
 Suberin is part of a hydrophobic barrier that blocks apoplastic leakage of ions into the xylem and damaging accumulation of Na+ in shoots.
 It was proposed that OsTPS8 regulates suberin deposition through ABA signalling.
-Although given the known effect of T6P/SnRK1 on lipid metabolism [15,19] and that suberins contain fatty acids, T6P/SnRK1 could also be involved potentially in the regulation of suberin synthesis.
+Although given the known effect of T6P/ SnRK1 on lipid metabolism [15, 19] and that suberins contain fatty acids, T6P/ SnRK1 could also be involved potentially in the regulation of suberin synthesis.
+Recent work show that GROWTH REGULATING FACTOR (GRF4) is a transcription factor that promotes and integrates nitrogen assimilation, carbon fixation and growth, counterbalancing the inhibiting action of DELLAs of the gibberellin signalling pathway.
+It was shown that GRF4, upregulates TPS and TPP genes and SWEET sucrose efflux transporters as part of the growth-promoting process [29].
+Such interactions with T6P signalling could be a common feature given the need to coordinate sucrose supply and metabolism with the regulation of growth and development.